John Martin Scripps: Trial

 The trial of John Martin Scripps for the murder of Gerard Lowe began on 2 October 1995 in the High Court of Singapore.
 Before the trial, Martin made a statement explaining that he killed Lowe in self-defence.
 He said he had fallen asleep after checking in, but woke up after someone touched his buttocks; it was Lowe, who was clad only in his underwear and smiling at him.
 To him, this behaviour made Lowe appear to be a homosexual, so he kicked Lowe away.
 This angered Lowe, who threw Martin's hammer at his stomach.
 Martin then grabbed the hammer and "hit [Lowe] several times on the head until he collapsed onto the carpeted floor."
 Martin then fled in a taxi to the Sentosa hotel of a 'British friend' and confessed to accidentally killing Lowe.
-Martin spent the night in Sentosa, while his friend traveled to the River View Hotel and disposed of Lowe's body by throwing it into the Singapore River.
+Martin spent the night in Sentosa, while his friend travelled to the River View Hotel and disposed of Lowe's body by throwing it into the Singapore River.
 Martin continued, "I am not sure what was the next thing I did ... everything was such a blur to me after this incident that I was walking around in a dream world for the next few days."
-He refused to identify his friend, saying, "I cannot tell you his identity because if he knew he would harm my family back in Britain.".
-Martin claimed his friend was a drug trafficker aged in his 40s, and that he had previously worked for him as an international drug courrier in the late 1980s.
+He refused to identify his friend, saying, "I cannot tell you his identity because if he knew he would harm my family back in Britain."
+Martin claimed his friend was a drug trafficker aged in his 40s, and that he had previously worked for him as an international drug courier in the late 1980s.
 On 15 March, he flew to Phuket, where he met his friend again.
 His friend gave him the passports and other items belonging to the Damudes, whom he never met.